GiliSoft USB Lock

 Yes.
 You can whitelist approved company devices while leaving unknown removable devices blocked.

-Can USB Lock help reduce USB data leakage in an office?
+Can USB Lock reduce USB data leakage in an office?

 Yes.
 USB Lock can block unapproved removable devices, keep approved devices available, and reduce copy-out risk on office and shared PCs.